Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Introduction

-\item We present a low-complexity supervised-learning-aided communication framework that significantly reduces the detection complexity of the proposed framework.
-The key idea of the low-complexity framework is to use a successive-interference-cancellation (SIC) approach.
-This low-complexity framework consists of three phases: 1) symbol vector division, 2) channel training, and 3) data detection.
-In the symbol vector division phase, the receiver divides a symbol vector into two subvectors with a reduced size.
-In the channel training phase, the receiver learns the input-output relations between the first subvector and received signals.
-In the data detection phase, the receiver successively detects two subvectors in the manner of SIC.
-One key application of the low-complexity framework is the uplink massive MIMO systems with low-resolution ADCs.
+\item We also develop a supervised-learning-aided successive-interference-cancellation (SL-SIC) that reduces both the training overhead and the detection complexity of the proposed framework.
+The fundamental of SL-SIC is to divide a symbol vector into two subvectors with reduced dimensions, and then to detect these two subvectors successively using the proposed framework.
+The developed SL-SIC consists of three phases: 1) symbol vector division, 2) system learning, and 3) data detection.
+For the symbol vector division phase, we devise an algorithm that divides a transmit symbol vector into two subvectors so that the chordal distance between two channel subspaces, each associating with one subvector, is maximized.
+For the system learning phase, we develop a modified learning method that learns the input-output relation between the first subvector and the received quantized vector, while marginalizing the effect of the second subvector.
+For the data detection phase, we introduce a two-stage MCD method that estimates the first subvector based on the learning information and then estimates the second subvector using the estimated first subvector.
+The developed SL-SIC provides a better performance-complexity tradeoff than the supervised-learning-aided communication framework, particularly when the modulation size or the number of transmit antennas is large.